Low-rank surrogate modeling and stochastic zero-order optimization for training of neural networks with black-box layers: Method

-This approach is particularly well-suited for BB components for several critical reasons.
-First, it exclusively requires forward evaluations of the BB, not gradient information, thus making it directly applicable to physical components such as photonic layers that inherently cannot provide gradient feedback.
-Second, it achieves significant query efficiency: the total query complexity\footnote{ Algorithm~\ref{alg:ipsi} requires $2r$ queries for matrix-vector products and $2 M_{sm}$ queries for matrix-transpose-vector products.
-For simplicity in discussing the update budget during numerical experiments, we will refer just to $M_{sm}$. } is $2r+2M_{sm}$, which is substantially lower than the $O(d_{out} \cdot d_{inp})$ queries typically required for full matrix reconstruction.
 Third, it enables online adaptation by incrementally updating the existing SM rather than rebuilding it from scratch, thereby efficiently leveraging prior information to maintain accuracy.
 It is notable that the theoretical foundations of the projector-splitting approach ensure numerical stability during updates while preserving the manifold structure of rank-$r$ matrices.
 This property is crucial for maintaining the low-rank constraint throughout the training process.
 Empirically, we observe that even with relatively small values of $r$ and moderate query budgets $M_{sm}$, the SM remains sufficiently accurate to enable effective gradient propagation through the NN, as demonstrated by our experimental results in Section~\ref{sec:experiments}.